nightrunner91/nightvue/README.md

   </div>
 </template>
 ```
 You can modify them or create your own layout by creating new Vue file named in such manner as default ones.
 Don't forget to add new layouts in computed property of core file.
-This classnames will apply to root `<div class="layout"></div>` element.
+This classnames will apply to root element:
 ```
 layoutClassnames() {
   const layout = this.$route.meta.layout || defaultLayout